 Where the FAI has fixed an advance on costs, as a rule, the FAI will pay the costs of the arbitration from the advance on costs after the arbitrator has rendered the final award, consent award or order for the termination of the proceedings.

 The FAI acts as money intermediary only when paying the costs of the arbitration from the advance on costs.
 The ultimate responsibility for paying the costs and taxes remains with the parties.

-Where the FAI has not fixed an advance on costs, the arbitrator shall send an invoice for the arbitrator's fee and expenses to the party or parties who are liable for the payment.
-The arbitrator may either require that the party or parties pay the invoice, or cover the costs from the advance on costs that he/she may have fixed.
+Where the advance on costs fixed by the FAI does not cover the costs of the arbitration in their entirety, the arbitrator shall send an invoice for the arbitrator's fee and expenses for the remaining amount to the party or parties who are liable for the payment.